Qualities, challenges and future of genetic algorithms: a literature review: Limitations, challenges and perspectives

 \subsubsection{Co-evolution}

-Competition between candidates inspired by the Darwinian survival of the fittest is the drive of the evolution of genomes operated by the GA.
+Competition between candidates inspired by the Darwinian survival of the fittest is the drive of the evolution of genotypes operated by the GA.
 Some authors have extended this framework to not only have competition within a GA, but between GAs.
 Inspired from co-evolution in biology, various GA applications have designed adversarial GAs to improve optimization in a related fashion to generative adversarial networks.
 A founding application was done by \cite{hillis1990co}, who found that developing parasite-GAs against a GA trying to perform a classification task, significantly improved the optimization abilities of the latter. \cite{garcia2017investigating} used an adversarial GA network to develop network cyber-defence strategies against attacks.
-More recently, co-evolution has similarly contributed to applications of GAs in game theory. \cite{vie2020blotto} developed two GAs fighting each other populations to approach solutions to asymmetrical Blotto games.
+More recently, co-evolution has similarly contributed to applications of GAs in game theory.
+Recently, the black box optimisation of such adversarial attacks in neural networks has successfully used genetic algorithms (\cite{chen2019poba}).
+A new state of the art in black box adversarial attacks was thus obtained, evolving more and more successful attacks.
+In a related fashion, \cite{vie2020blotto} developed two GAs competing to develop optimal strategies in asymmetrical Blotto games.
 These are simultaneous resource allocation wargames in which two players allocate some resources over different battlefields, wining each battlefield if they have deployed more resources than their opponent.
 While solving versions of the game with asymmetric resource endowments was not analytically doable, co-evolving GAs allowed to approximate equilibrium strategies in this setting.
 They developed sophisticated and empirically consistent behaviors such as guerilla warfare, and concentration of competition.
 Notably, the GA with less resources learned to focus its resources on fewer battlegrounds.
 Co-evolving GAs achieved a significantly faster convergence than GAs on their own.